MyCryptoCheckout/wordpress/readme.txt

 6. Visit your WooCommerce payment gateway settings.
 The instructions included in receipt e-mails are taken from the WC MCC gateway instructions text boxes.
 7. Visit your EasyDigitalDownloads payment gateway settings.
 The instructions included in receipt e-mails can be included using the {mcc_instructions} e-mail tag.
 The text is taken from the EDD MCC payment gateway instructions text boxes.

-To configure EDD, edit your purchase receipt e-mail and add the {mcc_instructions} tag.

 == Screenshots ==

 1. WooCommerce checkout